DFE-Digital/early-years-foundation-reform/README.md

 On Mac OS, [Docker Desktop / Docker for Mac](https://docs.docker.com/docker-for-mac/install/) will need to be installed first and running

-Mac users should disable any other local postgres server running in the background as this will prevent rails from connecting to the docker db
+Mac users should disable any other local postgres server running in the background as this will prevent rails from connecting to the docker db.
+If you installed homebrew: `brew services stop postgresql`

 Setup a `.env` file to hold environment variables and fill in the missing values (do not commit this file)